Code-Institute-Submissions/mile-stone-project/README.md

 ### Ux

+This web site was first designed using a webframe as you can see it in my workframe file.
-This web site is fully-responsive, suitble to all devices and have its colors based on 60's, as you notice this colors where based on video-clip.
+It is fully-responsive, suitble to all devices and have its colors based on 60's, as you notice this colors where based on video-clip.
-To the fans i'm providing informations as: live update, tour update, albums, photos, video clip, muiscs and contact us, Also i have providade future links to social media webs, i used rock salt font to give a rock style to fonts.
+To the fans i'm providing informations as: live update, tour update, albums, photos, video clip, muiscs and contact us, Also i have provided future links to social media webs, i used rock salt font to give a rock style to fonts.
 I have creataed something simple and easy to use and understand.

+As a fan of The Monkees i want to listen music so that i can go to the website and listen every The Monkees muisc.
+Same thing will happen when as a user i want to watch videos and see photos, so that i can go to the website and find all i want to.
+As a music lover I want to contact them to play in my party, so that i would go in the web site and use to contact them for my party.

 ### Technologies Used

 To build this project i have used

+-BALSAMIC

 -HTML